-Customer assets-Market value of all customer assets held by the Company including security holdings, customer payables and deposits, as well as customer assets held by third parties and vested unexercised options.
+Customer assets-Market value of all customer assets held by the Company including security holdings, deposits and customer payables, as well as customer assets held by third parties and vested unexercised options.

 Daily average revenue trades ("DARTs")-Total revenue trades in a period divided by the number of trading days during that period.